zxteloiv/allennlp-mindeps/README.md

 data readers and, token embedders, trainers, cached-paths, fairness, and distributed training.
 The test cases are also removed due to some of the common dependencies.

+We follow the semantic versions of the original repo.
+And the new version starts from 2.11.0 while the original final version is 2.10.1.

 ## Original Package Overview

 <table>